Korzer420/CurseRandomizer/README.md

 - Lose: The cap determines the MIN amount of RELICS, that the player has to have for this curse to be applyable.
 Notches are considered with +1 for this!
 E.g the cap is 3, which means that the curse can only take notches from you if you have more than 4 notches.

 #### Default Curse
 Determines which curse should be applied to be casted if the normal curse fails.
-If this fails as well, desorientation is cast instead.
+If this fails as well, disorientation is cast instead.

 #### Curse Method
 Determines how the curses should be placed.
 - Add: The mod simply adds the requested amount of curses as extra items.
+Note that setting a high number of curses with this option might flood the shops a bit.
 - Replace: The mod tries to replace items, which the player allowed via "Replaceable Items".
 If no items are left to replace, the rest will be added as additional items.
+Note: If the randomizer fails repeatedly while also using rando plus, it is caused by curse randomizer removing pale ores, making the nail smith checks impossible to obtain.
+Consider turning off Pale Ore as replacable items in that case.
 - Force Replace: The mod tries to replace items, which the player allowed via "Replaceable Items".
 If no items are left to replace, the rest amount will be disposed.

 #### Curse Amount